Factor Calculator

 How to Use the Factor Calculator

-Type or paste the number into the field.
-The calculator accepts positive numbers, negative numbers, and zero.
-Numbers up to 10¹² and larger are processed without delay.
-After pressing Calculate or Enter, results appear sorted from the most negative divisor to the largest positive one.
-Factor pairs and prime factorization are shown automatically.
+Type your number into the field.
+The calculator accepts positive integers, negative integers, and zero.
+Numbers up to 12 digits are processed in under a second.
+Press Calculate or hit Enter and the results appear sorted from the most negative divisor to the largest positive one.
+Factor pairs and prime factorization are shown automatically below the main list.
 A single click copies everything to the clipboard.

 How Factors Are Calculated